Internment of Chinese Indians: Internment and deportation

-After its defeat in the war, India passed the Defence of India Act in December 1962, permitting the "apprehension and detention in custody of any person [suspected] of being of hostile origin".
+After the war, India passed the Defence of India Act in December 1962, permitting the "apprehension and detention in custody of any person [suspected] of being of hostile origin".
 The broad language of the act allowed for the arrest of any person simply for having a Chinese surname or a Chinese spouse.
 Under this law, 10,000 people of Chinese origin were estimated to have been detained from all over India, including Calcutta, Bombay, Darjeeling, Kalimpong, Jamshedpur, and the Northeast.
 All of them were accused of being spies, but not a single charge has ever been proven.
 The internment of Chinese Indians violated both the Constitution of India and the Universal Declaration of Human Rights, to which India was an original signatory.

 Starting in November 1962, many ethnic Chinese were given the order to leave India within a month.
 About 7,500 people complied and left for various parts of the world, including mainland China, Taiwan, Hong Kong, Pakistan, Japan, Australia, the United Kingdom, the United States, and Canada.
 People who could not raise travel expenses or were unwilling to leave were imprisoned.
 While some were held in local prisons, thousands more were transported across India to the desert prison camp in Deoli, Rajasthan, built by the colonial authorities in 1942 as a POW camp for Japanese, German, and Italian prisoners of war during World War II.
 The camp housed 7,000 inmates, 60% of whom were children or elderly people.
 Many POWs, unaccustomed to the hot desert climate, died of heat stroke and related diseases.

 In 1964, the Deoli prison authorities announced that all internees would be deported to China.
 The forcible deportations were arbitrary, resulting in the breakup of many families.
 In many cases parents were separated from their children and never heard from them again.
 The deportations stopped after a few months, and the government offered the remaining inmates the option to migrate to China.
 Some took the offer, but about 2,500 chose to stay and wait for the chance to return home.

 In 1965, the Indian government began to release the internees.
 They were allowed to leave the camp in small batches.
 The last internees were released from Deoli in mid-1967, after four and half years of captivity.
 However, when the internees were transported to their old neighbourhoods, the local governments often did not know what to do with them and kept them in local prisons, in some cases for more than a year.